mkonicek/antha/antha/component/an/AnthaAcademy/Lesson1_RunningWorkflows/readme_Lesson1_runningworkflows.md

 This tutorial will teach you the basics you need to start running and writing Antha protocols.

-Antha is a domain specific progrmaming language for biology built atop the go programming language.
-Many of the core concepts in go also apply in Antha so If you're not familiar with the concepts of programming and have time we highly recommend checking out chapters 1 to 8 of the [golang book](https://www.golang-book.com/books/intro/1).
+Antha is a domain specific progrmaming language for biology built atop the [go](golang.org) programming language.
+Many of the core concepts in go also apply in Antha so if you're not familiar with the concepts of programming we highly recommend checking out chapters 1 to 8 of the [golang book](https://www.golang-book.com/books/intro/1).

 Here're the core concepts of how to run your first Antha programme: